 That's great, except, according to our route, we don't want to go to the station.
-We actually want to intercept the light blue line labelled "009°" (the "9 degree radial") coming from the station.
-How do we do that?
-Simple.
-Set the OBS to 9.
-When we fly across the radial, the needle will center, and the flag will say FROM.
-This tells us: "flying at a heading of 9° will lead you directly away from the station", which is what we want.
-At that point we'll turn right to a heading of 9° .
+We actually want to intercept the light blue line labelled "009°" (the "9 degree

 3The horizontal needle is used in ILS landings, which will be explained later.